holzschu/a-shell/README.md

 Shortcuts can be executed either "In Extension" or "In App".
 "In Extension" means the shortcut runs in a lightweight version of the App, without no graphical user interface.
 It is good for light commands that do not require configuration files or system libraries (mkdir, nslookup, whois, touch, cat, echo...).
 "In App" opens the main application to execute the shortcut.
 It has access to all the commands, but will take longer.
 Once a shortcut has opened the App, you can return to the Shortcuts app by calling the command `open shortcuts://`.
 The default behaviour is to try to run the commands "in Extension" as much as possible, based on the content of the commands.
 You can force a specific shortcut to run "in App" or "in Extension", with the warning that it won't always work.

-Both kind of shortcuts run by default in the same directory, `$SHORTCUTS`.
+Both kind of shortcuts run by default in the same specific directory, `$SHORTCUTS`.
 Of course, since you can run the commands `cd` and `jump` in a shortcut, you can pretty much go anywhere.

 ## Programming / add more commands: